Software Tour

 easy to use, associative Modeller for modelling / results processing

-and a fully integrated Solver which can be used independently.
+and a fully integrated Solver that can also be used independently.

 The